100 Recently Extinct Animals

 The Blue Walleye, a recently extinct animal.
 Wikimedia Commons

-As the old saying goes, there are a lot of fish in the sea--but there are a lot less than there used to be, as various species of various genera succumb to pollution, overfishing and drainage of their lakes and rivers (and even popular food fish like tuna are under extreme environmental pressure).
+As the old saying goes, there are a lot of fish in the sea—but there are far fewer fish than there used to be, as various species of different genera succumb to pollution, overfishing, and drainage of their lakes and rivers (and even popular food fish like tuna are under extreme environmental pressure).

 10 Recently Extinct Game Animals